 - 10.1 The Council's investment policy has regard to the CLG's Guidance on Local Government Investments ("the Guidance") and the 2011 revised CIPFA Treasury Management in Public Services Code of Practice and Cross Sectoral Guidance Notes ("the CIPFA TM Code").
-The Council's investment priorities will be security first, liquidity second, then return. - 10.2 In accordance with the above, and in order to minimise the risk to investments, the Council has clearly stipulated the minimum acceptable credit quality of counterparties for inclusion on the lending list.
-The creditworthiness methodology used to create the counterparty list fully accounts for the ratings and watches published by all three ratings agencies with a full understanding of what the ratings reflect in the eyes of each agengy.
-Using the Sector ratings service banks' ratings are monitored on a real time basis with knowledge of any changes notified electronically as the agencies notify modifications.
+The Council's investment priorities will be security first, liquidity second, then return. - 10.2 In accordance with guidance from the CLG and CIPFA, and in order to minimise the risk to investments, the Council has below clearly stipulated the minimum acceptable credit quality of counterparties for inclusion on the lending list.
+The creditworthiness methodology used to create the counterparty list fully accounts for the ratings, watches and outlooks published by all three ratings agencies with a full understanding of what these reflect in the eyes of each agency.
+Using the Sector ratings service potential counterparty ratings are monitored on a real time basis with knowledge of any changes notified electronically as the agencies notify modifications.

-- 10.3 Further, the Council's officers recognise that ratings should not be the sole determinant of the quality of an institution and that it is important to contiunally assess and monitor the financial sector on both a micro and macro basis and in relation to the economic and political environments in which institutions operate.
+- 10.3 Furthermore, the Council's officers recognise that ratings should not be the sole determinant of the quality of an institution and that it is important to continually assess and monitor the financial sector on both a micro and macro basis and in relation to the economic and political environments in which institutions operate.
 The assessment will also take account of information that reflects the opinion of the markets.
-To this end the Council will engage with its advisors to maintain a monitor on market pricing such as "Credit Default Swaps" and overlay that information on top of the credit ratings.
-This is encapsulated within the credit methodology provided by the advisors, Sector. - 10.4 Other information sources used will include the financial press and other such information pertaining to the banking sector in order to establish the most robust scrutiny process on the suitability of potential investment counterparties. - 10.5 The aim of the strategy is to generate a list of highly creditworthy counterparties which will also enable diversification and thus avoidance of concentration risk. - 10.6 The intention of the strategy is to provide security of investment and minimisation of risk. - 10.7 The specified Investment instruments identified for use in 2012/13 are listed below:- - Debt Management Agency Deposit Facility (Government Managed) - (Government Managed) - Term deposits UK government - Term deposits other Local Authorities - Term deposits banks and building societies - Money Market Funds - Treasury Bills - Certificates of Depost - 10.8 With the banking institutions still in a large state of flux, it is becoming increasingly hard to find bodies with which to invest that meet the Council's investment criteria.
-Treasury bills and Certificates of Deposit have been included in the above list of Instruments in order to enable the Council to invest with the higher rated financial organisations that would not otherwise deal with the level of funds we have available.
+To this end the Council will engage with its advisors to maintain a monitor on market pricing such as "credit default swaps" and overlay that information on top of the credit ratings.
+This is fully integrated into the credit methodology provided by the advisors, Sector in producing its colour codings which show the varying degrees of suggested creditworthiness. - 10.4 Other information sources used will include the financial press, share price and other such information pertaining to the banking sector in order to establish the most robust scrutiny process on the suitability of potential investment counterparties. - 10.5 The aim of the strategy is to generate a list of highly creditworthy counterparties which will also enable diversification and thus avoidance of concentration risk. - 10.6 The intention of the strategy is to provide security of investment and minimisation of risk. - 10.7 The specified Investment instruments identified for use in 2013/14 are listed below:- - Debt Management Agency Deposit Facility (Government Managed) - (Government Managed) - Term deposits UK Government - Term deposits other Local Authorities - Term deposits banks and building societies - Money Market Funds - Treasury Bills - Certificates of Deposit - 10.8 Counterparty limits will be as set through the Council's treasury management practices schedules. - 10.9 With the banking institutions still in a large state of flux, it is becoming increasingly hard to find bodies with which to invest that meet the Council's investment criteria.
+Treasury bills and certificates of deposit have been included in the above list of Instruments in order to enable the Council to invest with the higher rated financial organisations that would not otherwise deal with the level of funds we have available.
 This will allow some flexibility to be available if the investment markets become more difficult.

-Creditworthiness policy
+Creditworthiness Policy